kubesphere/website/content/en/docs/quick-start/all-in-one-on-linux.md

 For those who are new to KubeSphere and looking for a quick way to discover the platform, the all-in-one mode is your best choice to get started.
 It features rapid deployment and hassle-free configuration installation with KubeSphere and Kubernetes all provisioned on your machine.

-## Prerequisites

-If your machine is behind a firewall, you need to open relevant ports by following the document [Port Requirements](../../installing-on-linux/introduction/port-firewall/).

 ## Step 1: Prepare Linux Machine

 See the requirements for hardware and operating system shown below.
 To get started with all-in-one installation, you only need to prepare one host according to the following requirements.